iTemaAPI/TemaAPI/README.md

 # 🔌 **TemaAPI**
-1.20.1 TemaAPI
+1.20.Х TemaAPI

 # ⚡ Do I need to configure something here??
 - [x] NO
 **Our TemaAPI is not needed "yet" in the configuration.**

 # Warnings!!!
-**The plugin ONLY supports Java 19 and 1.20.X version**
+**The plugin ONLY supports Java 19 and 1.20.X version.**

 # Commands and Permissions
 - /info - show stats player - temaapi.info